 After its brief “renaissance” during the Carolingian period, education and culture declined once again for roughly another 200 years.
 Then, shortly after the turn of the millennium, things began to revive.
 The Germanic “barbarian” tribes that had so disturbed the late Roman empire had long since settled down, and the later Viking raiders had by this time become respectable “Normans.”
 Trade began to revive, travel became relatively safe again, at least compared to what it had been, new cities began to emerge, and along with them new social arrangements began to develop.
 Education was part of this general revival, and with it philosophy.
 The major medieval philosophers before the year 1000 are probably fewer than five in number (depending on how generously one wants to take the word ‘major’).
 But after 1000 their numbers grow exponentially.
 It is no longer possible to treat them individually in chronological order; indeed, it is difficult to keep track of them all.
 As time goes on, the complications and the numbers only increase.

 Simultaneously, philosophy becomes increasingly technical and “academic.”
-Anselm of Canterbury (1033–1109) represents a major transitional figure (see Saint Anselm).
+Anselm of Canterbury (1033–1109) represents a major transitional figure (see the entry on Saint Anselm).
 His writings are not yet laden with the technicalities and jargon that make so much later medieval philosophy formidable and inaccessible to the non-specialist.
 And yet his writings are philosophically “argumentative” in a way much earlier medieval philosophy is not and that looks much more familiar to present-day readers.

 Anselm is no doubt best known as the originator of the famous “ontological argument” for the existence of God.
 But he wrote much else besides, on many philosophical and theological topics.
 His writings abound in subtle and sophisticated reasoning; indeed, they illustrate the increasing role of “dialectic” in philosophy and theology.
 In Anselm's hands, theology begins to develop into an argumentative discipline, less exclusively a matter of “scripture studies” and spirituality and increasingly a matter of systematic exploration and presentation of doctrine.
 This development grows even more pronounced after Anselm.

 By the early twelfth century, the revival of education that had begun shortly after the millennium was in full swing.
-During the first half of the century, the most important philosopher by far was undoubtedly Peter Abelard (1079–1142) (see Peter Abelard).
+During the first half of the century, the most important philosopher by far was undoubtedly Peter Abelard (1079–1142) (see the entry on Peter Abelard).
 He was also one of the most colorful figures in the entire history of philosophy.
 His affair with Héloise and his consequent castration are the stuff of legend, and his controversy with the much more traditional Bernard of Clairvaux (1090–1153) has only enhanced his reputation among those who have viewed him (with considerable oversimplification) as a champion of reason over authority.
 His autobiographical Story of My Adversities (= Historia calamitatum) is a “good read” even today, and is one of the most intensely personal documents of the Middle Ages.